petillantpauper/hello-world/README.md

 My name is Josiah, and I am from Louisville, KY.
 I have a background in ***Printmaking*** and ***Graphic Design***.
-Currently, I work for a brewery performing Quality Control/Quality Control tests.
+Currently, I work for a brewery performing Quality Control/Quality Assurance tests.
 As for coding, I have some limited experience with:
 1. HTML
 2. CSS